 Waterpik also create a range of water flossers, which are designed to be much more of a permanent fixture in the bathroom.
 The Waterpik range are not easy to move about and generally need to be plugged in.
 The larger water tanks these offer and some more versatility with the nozzles available, not to mention being able to adjust pressure, could be a more compelling solution for some.

 Despite this annoyance, I love it.

 It does not come cheap and this could be argued to be a bit of an over the top solution to flossing, but you are more than likely to floss more regularly with this.

 I thought I had found a good solution in the Wisdom Flosser, but this makes things easier and more convenient, to the point I firmly believe the stats Philips put out that 89% said it was easier than string floss.

-Probably a psychological affect more than anything is my teeth felt cleaner after the floss compared to normal flossing, but that could have been the ‘power’ of the jet making me think this.
+Probably a psychological effect more than anything is my teeth feel cleaner after the water flosser compared to normal flossing, but that could have been the ‘power’ of the jet making me think this.

 Another big draw here is that this device is portable, unlike Wisdoms water flossing solutions.